 Make it easy to change to your product

-To some extent, the education market is “sticky”: once a school buys into a product or service it’s a lot of hassle to change.
-If this is the situation you’re facing, that is trying to break into an established market, consider making the transition easy.
 For example, transfer of data from the established product to yours, or training centred on the similarities and differences in the way the established product and yours works.